DETAILED ACTION

 Response to Arguments

 This argument has been fully considered, but is not found persuasive.
-The claims recite functional derivatives and fragments of the sCD83 polypeptides that may differ by having up to 10 amino acid residues conservatively substituted.
+The claims also recite functional derivatives and fragments.
 The specification does not disclose how the sCD83 polypeptides can be mutated and still retain their ability to promote hair growth.
-A comparison of sequences set forth in SEQ ID NOs: 8, 10 and 12 shows that they only differ by a single substitution, whereas 10 amino acid residues represent about an 8% difference between the variants.
+A comparison of sequences set forth in SEQ ID NOs: 8, 10 and 12 shows that they only differ by a single substitution, which is not representative of the genus of undisclosed functional derivatives and fragments that must retain the ability to promote hair growth.

 Conclusion